vicrucann/cherish/docs/scene.md

 Note the **yellow** color nodes are not saved to a disc when the commands "Save" or "Save As..." are used since those nodes are the tools and they are auto generated each time the application is run, or a file is read.
 It is possible to save the whole scene only in case when performing an "Export" operation.

 The **green** color nodes define *grouping* nodes.
-They can contains more than one child of the same type, for example, a list of bookmarks - `Bookmarks`, or a list of user data - `GroupData` that contains user input such as strokes, photos, etc.
+They can contains more than one child of the same type, for example, a list of bookmarks - `entity::Bookmarks`, or a list of user data - `GroupData` that contains user input such as strokes, photos, etc.

-The **red** colored nodes are the visual scene entities: canvas, stroke and photo.
+The **red** colored nodes are the visual scene entities: `entity::Canvas`, `entity::Stroke` and `entity::Photo`.

 The **gray** colored nodes are the functional nodes that allow different types of control over the entities such as visibility and transformations.